jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Pounce
 While this character is attacking an exhausted character, it can't strike back at her.

+# Pow

 #  Prediction